-Texas has been ranked the 7th best state overall to retire in, so it’s no wonder that many of our towns are suitable for empty-nesters.
-With our slower pace of life, no state income tax, nice weather, diverse landscapes, lively cities, and charming small towns, I can’t think of a better place than the Lone Star State to settle down after your working days have come and gone.
-Here are the top 9 cities in Texas to retire in.
+Recent retirees often want to move to warmer climates, but there are so many options that it can be overwhelming.
+It’s difficult to pack up your life and move elsewhere, and then getting to know a new area can be difficult.
+It’s no surprise to those living in Texas that the Lone Star State has consistently ranked highly among best states for retirees, so it’s no wonder that many of our towns are suitable for empty-nesters.
+With our slower pace of life, lack of state income tax, nice weather, diverse landscapes, lively cities, and charming small towns, we can’t think of a better place than Texas to settle down after your working days have come and gone.
+Here are the best places to retire in Texas.

 Katie Lawrence is a Southeast Texas native who graduated 18th in her high school class with a GPA of 4.25.
 She attended college in the Houston area and changed her major twice (psychology, computer science, and finally criminal justice) before taking a leap of faith and dropping out to pursue a career in freelance writing.